-Titled Under the Radiation Falls, the Garage MCA exhibition, curated by Katya Inozemtseva, is organized into five sections.
+Titled Under the Radiation Falls, the Garage MCA exhibition, curated by Katya Inozemtseva, is organised into five sections.
 The first focuses on Murakami's education as a painter and the development of his technique, which began with traditional Japanese nihonga painting.
 It also places his work from the '80s—which he ultimately saw as limited and limiting—in dialogue with the traditional Japanese painting of such artists as Katsushika Hokusai and Kawanabe Kyosai.
 The second moves away from the artist's training to explore the transformation of Japanese visual culture following the Hiroshima and Nagasaki bombings.
 And a fourth section replicates Murakami's Tokyo studio inside the museum (he slept there during the show's installation).
 Remaining parts limn the connection between Murakami's work, kawaii culture, and traditional Japanese decoration.
-There's a live-action film, Jellyfish Eyes, and displays of toys and other objects from Tokyo's Nakano Broadway shopping center, where Murakami also has galleries and a café.
+There's a live-action film, Jellyfish Eyes, and displays of toys and other objects from Tokyo's Nakano Broadway shopping centre, where Murakami also has galleries and a café.

-Yet it's the work at the entrance of the museum that best epitomizes Murakami's current trajectory, which increasingly incorporates graffiti, collaboration, and confessional, first-person writing.
+Yet it's the work at the entrance of the museum that best epitomises Murakami's current trajectory, which increasingly incorporates graffiti, collaboration, and confessional, first-person writing.
 A double-sided curtain emblazoned with chaotic lettering and bright red flames, produced in collaboration with Japanese graffiti artists MADSAKI, snipe1, and others, represents present and future work, and is accompanied by seven other new works made especially for Under the Radiation Falls.

 GARAGE: Since your early paintings— Nuclear Power Picture from 1988, for example—you've consistently made art that comments on the dangers of nuclear power.
 Other works that come to mind are Time Bokan from 1993, your Jellyfish Eyes film, and your new Octopus Eats Its Own Leg paintings.
 What's behind the persistence of these ideas in your work?